Johnny Cueto: Chicago White Sox (2022)

 On April 4, 2022, Cueto signed a minor league contract with the Chicago White Sox.
 The White Sox promoted Cueto to the major leagues on May 16.
 On that same day he made his White Sox debut in a start against the Royals.
+Cueto turned out to be a valuable addition to the White Sox in 2022.
+Across 25 games, he posted a 3.35 ERA and 1.225 WHIP in 158 1/3 innings pitched.

-Miami Marlins (2023–present)
+Miami Marlins (2023)

 On January 19, 2023, Cueto signed a one-year contract with the Miami Marlins with a club option for the 2024 season.
+Cueto exited his Marlins debut with a biceps injury and was placed on the injured list.
+He began a rehab assignment with the Triple-A Jacksonville Jumbo Shrimp, but suffered a sprained left ankle after falling awkwardly.
+He was transferred to the 60-day injured list on May 23.
+He was activated on July 10.
+In 13 games (10 starts), he struggled to a 6.02 ERA with 39 strikeouts across 52 1/3 innings of work.
+Cueto became a free agent following the season.

+Texas Rangers

+On April 23, 2024, Cueto signed a minor league contract with the Texas Rangers.
+On June 4, Cueto agreed to push back the opt–out date in his contract.
+In 8 games for the Triple–A Round Rock Express, he compiled a 5.92 ERA with 30 strikeouts in 38 innings.
+On July 2, he exercised the opt–out clause in his contract and became a free agent.

+Los Angeles Angels (2024)

+On July 20, 2024, Cueto signed a minor league contract with the Los Angeles Angels.
+In 2 starts for the Angels, he allowed 9 runs on 14 hits with 6 strikeouts in 11 1/3 innings.
+Cueto was designated for assignment by Los Angeles on August 30.
+He elected free agency on September 2.

 Background and influences

-Cueto's road to the Major League was a trying one because many teams were wary of his small stature.
+Cueto's road to the major leagues was a trying one because many teams were wary of his small stature.
 "Some told me I was too short, others thought I was in fact older than the age that appeared in my papers", said the right-handed fireballer.
 He is listed at 5 ft 11 in, but some believe he is closer to 5 ft 8 in.
 However, rather than give in to the criticism, Cueto looked to another undersized Dominican pitcher, Pedro Martínez, for inspiration.
 "Pedro has been my inspiration, the person for whom I decided to stop playing outfield to become a pitcher," Cueto said.
 "One of my biggest dreams is to be able to meet Pedro in person, shake his hand and tell him that he has been my hero and my role model."